 Factor analysis can statistically explain the variance among the observed variable and condense a set of the observed variable into the unobserved variable called factors.
 Observed variables are modeled as a linear combination of factors and error terms.
 Each factor explains a particular amount of variance in the observed variables and can help in data interpretations by reducing the number of variables.

-What is a Factor?
+What is the Factor?

 What are factor loadings?

 The factor loading is a matrix which shows the relationship of each variable to the underlying factor.
-It shows the correlation coefficient for observed variable and factor.
+It shows the correlation coefficient for the observed variable and factor.
 It shows the variance explained by the observed variables (source).